iamsukhpreetsingh/iamsukhpreetsingh/README.md

 ### Roles & Responsibilities:

-- Develop ETL pipelines and Complex Transformations using PySpark to process large volumes of structured and semi-structured data from diverse sources.
+- Write Complex Transformations using PySpark to process large volumes of structured and semi-structured data from diverse sources.
 - Write SQL queries for data extraction, transformation, and loading tasks across various relational and distributed data systems.
 - Assist in data quality checks and validation by implementing logic to handle nulls, duplicates, schema mismatches, and other inconsistencies during data ingestion.
 - Collaborate with data analysts and senior engineers to understand business requirements and ensure the data infrastructure supports reporting and analytics.

+---
+### 🏢 Kontinuum Kode - Business Development Executive
+📅 June 2024 - April 2025

+### Roles & Responsibilities:

+- Lead Generation through portals like UpWork and PeoplePerHour.
+- Tailored Proposal Writing.
+- Creating SRS & BRD Documents.

 ---